Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### EPAM Educational Programs

-Mentor in Pre-Production programs:
+Was a Mentor in Pre-Production programs:

 - Jul 2022 - Oct 2022. \[RD Java Lab Summer 2022\].
 Supported 5 students.
 - Oct 2021 - Feb 2022. \[RD Java Lab Autumn 2021\].
 Supported 2 students.

-I was organizing one-to-one sessions with Mentee to discuss task requirements and implementation way, Q&A, progress update, task acceptance.<br>
+Mentor support includes organizing one-to-one sessions with Mentee to discuss task requirements and implementation way, Q&A, progress update, task acceptance.
-Also, as offline activities, I had support chat with Mentee, was doing code review and testing app on my local.<br>
+Also, there is direct support chat, regular code review and app testing.
-Finally, I provided the Program Head with feedback on the Mentee performance.
+Finally, Mentor provides the Program Head with feedback on the Mentee performance.

 #### Math Teaching